zml2008/metalsmith-layouts/README.md

 `metalsmith-layouts` throws [an error](#no-files-to-process) in metalsmith if it can’t find any files to process.
 If you’re doing any kind of incremental builds via something like `metalsmith-watch`, this is problematic as you’re likely only rebuilding files that have changed.
 This flag allows you to suppress that error.

 Note that if you have [debugging](#errors-and-debugging) turned on, you’ll see a message denoting when no files are present for processing.

+### `defaultExtension`

+Normally `metalsmith-layouts` requires an extension to resolve the full filename of a layout.
+By setting the `defaultExtension` property, it is no longer necessary to provide the file extension in every file that needs to be processed.

 ## Example